oktadev/okta-blog/_source/_posts/2021-12-08-angular-dynamic-components.md

 You can find the code for [this project on GitHub](https://github.com/oktadev/okta-angular-dynamic-components-example).

 We did a lot in this tutorial and had a lot of dependencies on Material and Okta libraries.
-Please check out [this commit](https://github.com/oktadev/okta-angular-dynamic-components-example/commit/3f1e18092e30ee17c8722b73899a52adb825be50) to see the changes required to run tests and mock the Okta services.
+Please check out [this commit](https://github.com/oktadev/okta-angular-dynamic-components-example/commit/3f1e18092e30ee17c8722b73899a52adb825be50) to see the changes required to run tests and create mocks of the Okta services.

 ## Learn more